crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

    - If reactivation used, records outcome

 **Result:** System has made a new prediction and learned from the outcome, ready for the next cycle.

-## Smart Overdue Logic - How It Works

-### The Concept

-Instead of blindly picking any overdue number, the system now learns from history: "When overdue numbers hit, what was the situation like?"
-It remembers the context (like what color came before) and uses that to make smarter selections.

-### The Learning Process

-**1. Tracking Overdue Hits:**
-- When a number hits after being overdue (gap >= 40 spins), the system remembers:
-  - Which number hit
-  - How overdue it was
-  - What the previous number was (especially its color)
-  - When it happened (which time window)

-**2. Pattern Recognition:**
-- Over time, the system builds patterns like:
-  - "Number 15 tends to hit when overdue, especially after Red numbers"
-  - "Number 22 rarely hits when overdue after Blue numbers"
-- These patterns are stored and used for future predictions

-### The Selection Process

-When the pool needs more numbers:

-1. **Find Overdue Candidates:**
-   - Looks for numbers that haven't appeared in 40+ spins
-   - Needs at least 6 such numbers before considering smart selection

-2. **Check Historical Patterns:**
-   - For each overdue number, asks: "Has this number hit when overdue in similar situations before?"
-   - Compares current context (last number's color) with historical patterns
-   - Calculates success rate: "Out of all times this number was overdue, how often did it hit with this color context?"

-3. **Filter and Rank:**
-   - Only considers numbers with:
-     - At least 10 historical occurrences (enough data to trust)
-     - At least 40% success rate in this context (proven pattern)
-   - Ranks by: success rate first, then how overdue (larger gap = higher priority)

-4. **Select:**
-   - Picks the best candidate (if any meet the criteria)
-   - Adds at most 1 smart overdue number to the pool

-### Why This Is Better

-**Old Method:**
-- Simple rule: "If gap >= 50, add it"
-- No learning, no context
-- Could pick numbers that historically don't work in current situation

-**New Method:**
-- Learns from past: "This number works in this context"
-- Context-aware: Matches current situation with historical patterns
-- Conservative: Only acts when there's enough evidence
-- Improves over time: More data = better patterns

-### Example

-**Scenario:**
-- Last number: 5 (Red)
-- Number 15 is overdue (hasn't appeared in 45 spins)
-- Number 20 is overdue (hasn't appeared in 52 spins)

-**Old Method:**
-- Would pick 20 (larger gap) or both

-**New Method:**
-- Checks history: "When 15 was overdue, did it hit more after Red numbers?"
-- Checks history: "When 20 was overdue, did it hit more after Red numbers?"
-- If 15 has 60% success rate after Red (with 15+ samples) and 20 has 30% success rate after Red
-- Picks 15 (better historical match for current context)